LPDI-EPFL/caffeine-multi-state-design/README.md

 ## Runtime
-The running time of the scripts, as currently set up, is within a second.
+The running time of the scripts, as currently set up, is within a second, and can be run in a laptop.
 However, varCOMETS is a provable algorithm, meaning that it guarantees to identify the global minimum within the search space.
 Since the complexity of the problem is not polynomial (see [2]), as the number of designed residue positions grows, the space grows and the run time can become unfeasible.
 Therefore, care should be taken when selecting residues to model.
+Probably keeping it at 5-7 residues max is necessary and these must be carefully selected.
+Although an HPC server can likely process larger inputs, the problem still has exponential complexity which can catch up to available resources with a slighly larger input.

 ## Usage
 The main script for running the multi-state design is ``msd_caf.py``.
 To execute the design process as shown in the paper, run it with the provided residue groups, and the precomputed energy matrices: